PiSupply/PiJuice/Hardware/README.md

 You may notice that there are several components which have not be installed on your board.
 This section aims to explain what they are and which are for user customisation.

 - TP1, 2 and 3 should be used to install the pogo pin for the wake on function.
-Each is located with respect to the "Run" pad on the various Raspberry Pi layouts.
+Each is located with respect to the "Run" pad on the various Raspberry Pi layouts:
     - TP1 - Pi 3B
     - TP2 - Pi Zero
     - TP3 - Pi B+ and 2B

-- R20 is place to solder resistor that provides an additional way to configure battery profile without using software configuration additional to dip switch where the charging current and the charging voltage are encoded with resistance of resistor.
+- R20 is place to solder resistor that provides an additional way to configure battery profile without using software configuration additional to DIP switch where the charging current and the charging voltage are encoded with the resistance of the resistor.
 This approach also allows for a wider choice of battery profiles.
 You can in fact choose 16 profiles with as many resistor values as opposed to 4 via the dip switch.
 Please refer to [this document](https://github.com/PiSupply/PiJuice/tree/master/Hardware/Batteries/Pijuice_battery_config.xlsx).
 In the "Charge settings" you can find how to choose the resistor value for desired charge settings.
-In the "Profile selection" you can find how to choose the resistor to select one of predefined battery profiles.
-*Note that R20 should be through hole and with 0.1% tolerance.*
-It is also possible to override the resistor settings in software.
-In Pijuice HAT configuration window on the "Battery" tab check "Custom" and edit battery charging parameters to desired values, then click apply.
+In the "Profile selection" you can find how to choose the resistor to select one of predefined battery profiles. *Note that R20 should be through hole and with 0.1% tolerance.* It is also possible to override the resistor settings in software.
+In the Pijuice HAT configuration window on the "Battery" tab check "Custom" and edit battery charging parameters to desired values, then click apply.
 You can return to resistor settings by choosing "DEFAULT" from the drop-down list.

-- R13, R22, R51 and C31 are hardware configuration options for measuring battery temperature using NTC, alternative to fuel gauge and this is mostly for development purposes not for end users.
+- R13, R22, R51 and C31 are hardware configuration options for measuring battery temperature using NTC and an alternative to fuel gauge and these are mostly for development purposes not for end users.

-- R26 is reserved for future development use to add different possibilities with resistor configuration.
+- R26 is reserved for future development and is used to add different possibilities with resistor configuration.

 - D3 is a charger IC status LED.
 It is on during active charging of charger IC and it is used for firmware development purposes and debugging.

 - TP4-TP23 are test points used during the production and test phase of the board.
-They provide a mean to temporarily connect custom bed of nails or spring pins and not intended for end users.
+They provide a means to temporarily connect custom bed of nails or spring pins and not intended for end users.

 ## Power management and batteries

 ### Which micro USB connector to use

 PiJuice allows for multiple ways of providing power to its battery and to the Raspberry Pi.
-When deciding if to use the Pi's micro USB or the PiJuice micro USB you need to take into consideration the following:
+When deciding whether to use the Pi's micro USB or the PiJuice micro USB you need to take into consideration the following:
 - Powering from the Pi's micro USB
-    - Powering from the Pi's input is more efficient, this is usually an advantage in UPS applications, but the maximum charger input from the GPIO input is 1.5A.
+    - Powering from the Pi's input is more efficient, this is usually an advantage in UPS applications, but the maximum charger input from the GPIO pins is 1.5A.
+    - Requires installation of the spring / pogo pin to do timed wake ups of the Pi and to use SW1 to wake the Pi
 - Powering from the PiJuice's micro USB
     - Powering via the PiJuice micro USB offers a wider input voltage range.
     - Additionally the maximum current from HAT USB micro is 2.5A, but it needs to go through two regulators to power the Raspberry Pi and is hence less efficient.
 This input should be used in most battery powered applications and harvesting sources like solar panels.
-    - If you wish to start your Raspberry Pi using the PiJuice SW1 you'll have to connect the micro USB to the PiJuice directly.
+    - If you wish to start your Raspberry Pi using the PiJuice SW1 you'll have to connect the micro USB to the PiJuice directly (unless you use a spring pin)

-- When plugging a 2.5A PSU into the onboard microUSB port on PiJuice, it only takes 0.75A - is that due to the charge IC and charge profile?
-It is normal because pijuice has an efficient charger, based on switching not linear principle so calculation for input current when charging no load is
-Iinput ~ Ibat * Vbat/Vin / k, for exmple in case Vbat = 3.7, Vin = 5V, Ibat = 0.925, k ~ 0.92 efficiency coefficient, gives around 0.75A. it depends on charging current Ibat from mentioned equation.
-Charging current is settable and differs for different batteries, for pkcell Ibat is set to 2.5A.
+- When plugging a 2.5A PSU (or a solar panel or other device with more capacity) into the onboard microUSB port on PiJuice, you may notice that with the BP7X battery it only draws 0.75A.
+This is normal because PiJuice has an efficient charger, based on switching not linear principle so calculation for input current when charging with no load is `Iinput ~ Ibat * Vbat/Vin / k`, for exmple in case `Vbat = 3.7`, `Vin = 5V`, `Ibat = 0.925`, `k ~ 0.92` efficiency coefficient, gives around 0.75A.
+So the current draw depends on charging current Ibat from the mentioned equation.
+Charging current is configurable and differs for different batteries (the figures used in example are for the BP7X), for the 5000mAH pkcell battery that we offer Ibat is set to 2.5A.
 Charging current is specified by battery manufacturer but general spec if no data available is around 0.5C where C is battery capacity.

 ### Max. current that the PiJuice will be able to supply

 The maximum current at 5V via the GPIO is 2.5A and via VSYS is 2.1A.
-This is also depending on battery capacity.
-For BP7X for example we have measured around 1.1A at 5V GPIO and around 1.6A at VSYS output.
+This is also dependent on battery capacity.
+For BP7X battery for example we have measured around 1.1A at 5V GPIO and around 1.6A at VSYS output.
 To achieve the maximum of 2.5A you will need to use a battery of at least 3500mAh.

 ### Which batteries can be used with PiJuice

 You can use any single cell lipo with PiJuice as far as you configure the board and the software correctly.
 You cannot use cells/batteries in parallel or series.
+As mentioned above we recommend that you use a battery with an NTC temperature sensor on board as well as on board protection circuitry (overcharge / overcurrent etc).
+Please note that you use your own battery at your own cost and risk and we do not officially support using it in this configuration as there are far too many variables - so you are on your own if there are any issues or if you break your Pi or PiJuice or damage anything else.

+We intend to create add on boards as accessories in the future which will allow use with other battery technologies but we do not have anything like this right now.

 ### Battery profiles

 The best way to generate new battery profiles when the datasheet is unknown and for generic batteries is to use values for charging current that can be found on the Internet for Li-ion batteries.
-A rule of thumb is 0.5 x C/h, where C is the battery capacity.
-Battery regulation voltage 4.2V typically.
-Setting lower value will reduce energy but can somewhat extend battery life especially in UPS applications where most of time there is power source connected.
-For temperature thresholds, hot, cold, warm, cool, there are some standard as referenced in the JEITA compliance.
+A good rule of thumb is 0.5 x C/h, where C is the battery capacity.
+Battery regulation voltage is 4.2V typically.
+Setting lower values will reduce energy but can somewhat extend battery life especially in UPS applications where most of time there is a power source connected.
+For temperature thresholds, hot, cold, warm, cool, there are some standards as referenced in the [JEITA compliance](http://www.ti.com/lit/an/slyt365/slyt365.pdf).

-There are two other sheets in the [excel file](https://github.com/PiSupply/PiJuice/tree/master/Hardware/Batteries/Pijuice_battery_config.xlsx)
-Profile selection and Charge settings where you have a column R [KOhm] for R20 resistance choices.
+There are two other sheets in the [excel file](https://github.com/PiSupply/PiJuice/tree/master/Hardware/Batteries/Pijuice_battery_config.xlsx) Profile selection and Charge settings where you have a column R [KOhm] for R20 resistance choices.

 ### Battery charge/discharge